OrcunGokoluk/cinelist/README.md

 git clone https://github.com/OrcunGokoluk/cinelist.git
 ```

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 ```bash
 cd cinelist
 ```

-3.Install the dependencies:
+3. Install the dependencies:

 ```bash
 npm install
 ```

-4.Create a .env file in the root directory and define your TMDb API key as shown below:
+4. Create a .env file in the root directory and define your TMDb API key as shown below:

 ```bash
 cd cinelist